Kirit0me/bandit_march_2023/README.md

 11. Little but of cryptography here.
 Base64 is just a number system like hexdecimals.. "cat data.txt | base64 --decode"

 12. I used rot 13 decrypter online.
 I will put up a decoder in C and Python just in case.
 After searching online, I found this command "cat data.txt | tr a-zA-Z n-za-mN-ZA-M" high iq.

-13.Inverse hexdump using `xxd` command which is a utility that comes with `vim`, use file to find the type of the archive, several type like bz2, gz and tar, continuosly `bunzip2, gunzip` and `tar xvf` until you get an ASCII text file which you can `cat` to get the password.
+13. Inverse hexdump using `xxd` command which is a utility that comes with `vim`, use file to find the type of the archive, several type like bz2, gz and tar, continuosly `bunzip2, gunzip` and `tar xvf` until you get an ASCII text file which you can `cat` to get the password.